 However, the share of spending devoted to hospital care has declined since the program's inception.
 While spending for physician services has hovered between 20 and 25 percent for most of the program's history, the share devoted to other benefits has grown.
 Most notably, the introduction of the prescription drug benefit in 2006 significantly shifted the composition of Medicare spending.

-Medicare’s two trust funds keep track of receipts and expenses within each fund.
+Medicare’s two trust funds keep track of inflows and outflows related to each fund.
 Income from payroll taxes and other sources are credited to the trust funds, while disbursements for benefits and administration are debited from the funds’ balance.
 When the trust funds receive more revenues than are needed to cover expenses, the funds accumulate a surplus that is held in non-marketable U.S. Treasury securities, which are then used to finance other governmental activities and reduce the amount of public borrowing needed.
-On the other hand, if the funds run a negative balance, those securities are redeemed to cover for the program’s costs.
+On the other hand, if the funds run a negative balance, those securities are redeemed to cover the program’s costs.

 However, those projections were made prior to the COVID-19 pandemic.
 As millions of Americans are out of work, income from payroll taxes will fall and, as a result, the HI Trust Fund may face depletion even sooner.

-The SMI Trust Fund cannot be depleted because premiums and general revenues for Part B and Part D are automatically adjusted to cover for expected costs.
-However, the Trustees also have expressed concerns about the rapid growth in SMI costs.
+The SMI Trust Fund cannot be depleted because premiums and transfers from the general fund for Part B and Part D are automatically adjusted to cover expected costs.
+However, the Trustees also have expressed concerns about the rapid growth in costs covered by SMI.

 Medicare is a major player in our nation's health system and is the bedrock of care for millions of Americans.
-The program pays for about one-fifth of all healthcare spending in the United States, including 32 percent of all prescription drug costs and 39 percent of home health spending in the United States — which includes in-home care by skilled nurses to support recovery and self-sufficiency in the wake of illness or injury.4
+The program pays for about one-fifth of all healthcare spending in the United States, including 28 percent of prescription drug costs and 39 percent of home health spending (which includes in-home care by skilled nurses to support recovery and self-sufficiency in the wake of illness or injury).